 There’s an alternative – and faster, too – route to completing a four-year bachelor’s degree program if you’re in a hurry to become a licensed dentist.
 You can complete two to three years in a bachelor’s degree program.
 Apply to dental school, and complete it while also being enrolled in the four-year DDS or DMD graduate program.

 First off, you have to pass the DAT before you can be considered for admission into the dental school of your choice.
 Your undergraduate academic performance will also be considered during the admissions process, yet another proof of the highly competitive aspect of dental school admission.

 It is also worth noting that you can take the DAT even before you graduate college, as mentioned above.

 Once you’re admitted into a dental school, you can go on to complete either the DDS or DDM program in four years.
-The number of years you spend in dental school will depend on your academic performance, compliance with clinical requirements, and your student status.
+The number of years you spend in dental school will depend on your academic performance, compliance with clinical requirements, and student status.
 You may, for example, spend five years if you aren’t a full-time student for one reason or another.